thomasw33/mlb-win-predictor-ui/README.md

 - Step 3.5: Troubleshooting Streamlit:

 If you get an error when running the app, run this line:

 $env:Path += ";$HOME\AppData\Roaming\Python\Python311\Scripts"
-replacing Python311 with whatever version of Python you have installed.
+(replacing Python311 with whatever version of Python you have installed)

 -Step 4: Run the Streamlit App again (If necessary):